-This process involves entering a code for account verification.
+This process involves entering a Minecraft code for account verification.

-Those who have a new Microsoft account have to try it a number of times in order to start playing Minecraft.
+Those who have a fresh Microsoft account have to try it a number of times in order to start playing Minecraft.

 All you need to do is follow the steps given below to solve the problem:

 - Launch Minecraft and click on the Sign in with a Microsoft account button.

 - A code will then appear on the screen.
 Write it down somewhere for use in the next couple of steps.